10.1 Synopsis of Graduate Studies at Illinois Institute of Technology

 10.2 Membership of the Examining Committees

 A minimum of four members of the tenure-track/tenured faculty is required for all examining committees of doctoral candidates.
-The chair and two other members from the committee must be from the academic unit recommending the degree, and the fourth member must be an Illinois Institute of Technology faculty member who is outside the student's major (may be from the same department, e.g., MAE faculty may serve on a MSE student committee).
+Two members from the committee must be from the academic unit recommending the degree, and one must be an Illinois Institute of Technology faculty member who is outside the student's major (may be from the same department, e.g., MAE faculty may serve on a MSE student committee).
 The Associate Dean of the Graduate College is an ex-officio member of all examining committees.
-To substitute for the chair of the committee, the co-chair must be tenured in the same academic unit.
 In addition, one external (non-university) member with voting privileges is allowed, as defined above.

 The role of the outside member of the committee is to provide an element in the examining committee function that is independent of the immediate interest of the academic unit in which the degree candidate is seeking his/her degree.
 The outside member of the committee has the responsibility of representing the interest and function of the Graduate College and the university in a broad context as distinct from that of the degree-granting academic unit.
 Faculty holding joint or adjunct appointments in the degree-granting academic unit cannot be outside members on a student's committee; however, they may serve as the fifth member of the committee.